 - Click the Security Policy tab.

-- Assign the security policy to a single or multiple datasets.
+- Assign the security policy to this dataset.

 Ensure that Satori Access to your Dataset.